authenticoder/100-days-of-code/log.md

 Day 6: June 2, 2020

 **Today's Progress**: Completed my #portfolio site.
 I wrote the footer section and modified the site for mobile.
+I also added my project's code to github.

 **Thoughts:** It was an alright day.
 I am starting to get used to coding everyday.